Simply Bangkok to Hanoi

 Day 8-Drive to Ho Chi Minh City; orientation walk of Old Saigon

-Transferring to the bus station this morning, we catch the non-stop public bus to Ho Chi Minh City, an unescorted journey of some 6.5 hours that gets into the city in time to meet up with our Vietnamese tour leader.
-We cross the border at Bavet (Cambodia) and Moc Bai (Vietnam).
-Lying to the north of the Mekong Delta, on the banks of the Saigon River and still unofficially referred to as 'Saigon', the city today is the largest in Vietnam, an eclectic mix of the traditional and the new, where pagodas and markets compete alongside the trappings of Vietnam's newly discovered entrepreneurial spirit.
-Depending upon our arrival time we plan to make a short orientation tour on foot around the city, taking in some of its more obvious highlights, including the prominent Hotel de Ville, whose ornate grandeur is today the home of the city's People's Committee, as well as the Romanesque Notre Dame Cathedral and the impressive French style edifice that is the GPO building (should our arrival time render this option impossible, then we will do the tour tomorrow morning instead).
+This morning, we set off on the seven-hour journey to Ho Chi Minh City (formerly and still locally known as Saigon).
+We'll cross the border at Bavet (Cambodia) and Moc Bai (Vietnam).
+Lying to the north of the Mekong Delta, on the banks of the Saigon River, the city is the largest in Vietnam, an eclectic mix of the traditional and the new, where pagodas and markets compete alongside the trappings of Vietnam's newly discovered entrepreneurial spirit.
+Depending on our arrival time we plan to have a short orientation tour on foot, taking in some of the more obvious highlights, including the prominent Hotel de Ville, whose ornate grandeur is today the home of the city's People's Committee, as well as the Romanesque Notre Dame Cathedral and the impressive French style edifice that is the GPO building (if we arrive too late, we'll take this tour tomorrow morning instead).

 9